Black-body radiation: Additional explanations

-Calculating the blackbody curve was a major challenge in theoretical physics during the late nineteenth century.
-The problem was solved in 1901 by Max Planck in the formalism now known as Planck's law of blackbody radiation.
+Calculating the black-body curve was a major challenge in theoretical physics during the late nineteenth century.
+The problem was solved in 1901 by Max Planck in the formalism now known as Planck's law of black-body radiation.
 By making changes to Wien's radiation law (not to be confused with Wien's displacement law) consistent with thermodynamics and electromagnetism, he found a mathematical expression fitting the experimental data satisfactorily.
 Planck had to assume that the energy of the oscillators in the cavity was quantized, which is to say that it existed in integer multiples of some quantity.
 Einstein built on this idea and proposed the quantization of electromagnetic radiation itself in 1905 to explain the photoelectric effect.
 These theoretical advances eventually resulted in the superseding of classical electromagnetism by quantum electrodynamics.
-These quanta were called photons and the blackbody cavity was thought of as containing a gas of photons.
+These quanta were called photons and the black-body cavity was thought of as containing a gas of photons.
 In addition, it led to the development of quantum probability distributions, called Fermi–Dirac statistics and Bose–Einstein statistics, each applicable to a different class of particles, fermions and bosons.

 The wavelength at which the radiation is strongest is given by Wien's displacement law, and the overall power emitted per unit area is given by the Stefan–Boltzmann law.
 So, as temperature increases, the glow color changes from red to yellow to white to blue.
 As the peak wavelength moves into the ultra-violet and further on, a tail of the spectrum will remain in the visible range and even will increase its intensity, appearing blue.
 It will never become invisible—indeed, the radiation of visible light increases monotonically with temperature.

 The Stefan–Boltzmann law says that the total radiant heat power emitted from a surface of a black body is proportional to the fourth power of its absolute temperature.
 The law was formulated by Josef Stefan in 1879 and later derived by Ludwig Boltzmann.
 The formula E = σT^{4} is given, where E is the radiant heat emitted from a unit of area per unit time (power emitted from a unit area), T is the absolute temperature, and σ = 5.670367×10^-8 W·m^{−2}⋅K^{−4} is the Stefan–Boltzmann constant.